You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 7. Freshworks Neo (Good for sales process analytics)

-Freshworks is the umbrella company for a large number of products, including Freshsales, Freshmarketer and Freshdesk.
-Freshdesk Neo is their analytics tool which works in many of their products.
+Freshworks is the umbrella company for many products, including Freshsales, Freshmarketer, and Freshdesk.
+Freshdesk Neo is their analytics tool, which works in many products.
+If you're looking for an analytical CRM tool that offers a unified view of your customers, Freshworks Neo is a standout option to consider.

 Pros:

-Freshworks Neo is an analytics tool designed to get you valuable insights from the first point of contact with a new customer on through the entire customer lifecycle.
-It gets you large aggregate data insights and also lets you dig in for more detailed data.
+Freshworks Neo is an analytics tool designed to give you valuable insights from the first point of contact with a new customer through the entire customer lifecycle.
+It gives you considerable aggregate data insights and lets you dig in for more detailed data.
 Reporting is easy to set up, and the dashboard is very clear.

 Cons:

-The more robust analytics tools that are part of the platform’s Neo set are in the higher pricing tiers.
+The more robust analytics tools part of the platform's Neo set are in the higher pricing tiers.

 Pricing: